-Unfortunately, there are plenty of grey areas and lots of contradicting information when it comes to the legality of CBD hemp oil.
+Unfortunately, there are plenty of grey areas and lots of contradicting information when it comes to the legality of CBD oil.
 That has led to confusion for consumers and, in some cases, a few legal headaches for those selling it.
 Being familiar with the legalities of your particular situation is important to help you make a decision that’s right for you.

 Who Says it’s Legal?